On the large-scale geometry of graph braid groups via cubical structures: Configuration spaces of graphs

 \begin{proposition} If \(\graf\) is a non-planar graph, then \(\bbB_2(\graf)\) has an undistorted surface subgroup.
-In particular, \(\bbB_2(\graf)\) is not (quasi-isometric to) a free group. \end{proposition} Here, a \emph{surface group} refers to the fundamental group of a closed hyperbolic surface; in particular, it is quasi-isometric to the hyperbolic plane. \begin{proof} By Kuratowski's theorem, a graph is non-planar if and only if it contains a subdivision of either the complete bipartite graph \(\sfK_{3,3}\) or the complete graph \(\sfK_5\).
+In particular, \(\bbB_2(\graf)\) is not (quasi-isometric to) a free group. \end{proposition} Here, a \emph{surface (sub)group} refers to a (sub)group isomorphic to the fundamental group of a closed hyperbolic surface; in particular, it is quasi-isometric to the hyperbolic plane. \begin{proof} By Kuratowski's theorem, a graph is non-planar if and only if it contains a subdivision of either the complete bipartite graph \(\sfK_{3,3}\) or the complete graph \(\sfK_5\).
 Since \(UD_2(\sfK_{3,3})\) and \(UD_2(\sfK_5)\) are homeomorphic to closed hyperbolic surfaces, \Cref{Lem:embedding} implies that \(\bbB_2(\graf)\) contains a quasi-isometrically embedded surface subgroup.

 Consequently, the hyperbolic plane quasi-isometrically embeds into \(\bbB_2(\graf)\).
 By \cite[Theorem~1]{BK05}, any group admitting such an embedding cannot be quasi-isometric to a free group, and therefore cannot be isomorphic to one either. \end{proof}